 Eleven Hawkeyes, coached by Ferentz (the assistant), went on to play in the National Football League.
 They were John Alt, Rob Baxley, Dave Croston, Scott Davis, Mike Devlin, Chris Gambol, Mike Haight, Ron Hallstrom, Joel Hilgenberg, Bob Kratch and Brett Miller.
-Alt, Haight and Hallstrom were first round picks in the NFL draft and five of his players were first team all-Big Ten.
+Alt, Haight and Hallstrom were first round picks in the NFL Draft and five of his players were first team all-Big Ten.

-He was named head coach of the Maine Bears in 1990 and held that position for three years before being hired by Bill Belichick and the Cleveland Browns.
+Ferentz was named head coach of the Maine Bears in 1990 and held that position for three years before being hired by Bill Belichick and the Cleveland Browns.

-Kirk received the Distinguished Alumnus Award from the Neag School of Education at the University of Connecticut in May, 2009.
+Ferentz received the Distinguished Alumnus Award from the Neag School of Education at the University of Connecticut in May, 2009.
 He was inducted into the Upper St. Clair High School Hall of Fame in September, 2002 and the Western Chapter of the Pennsylvania Sports Hall of Fame in May, 2003.